How equity release can reduce your inheritance tax bill

 A common form of equity release is through a Lifetime Mortgage, which is available for homeowners aged 55 and over.
 A Lifetime Mortgage enables you to borrow money secured against the value of your property.
 Unlike a conventional mortgage, you don’t have to service the interest during your lifetime, instead the interest on your loan is ‘rolled up’ and it compounds each month or every year depending on which plan is used.
 This means that the amount you owe on your Lifetime Mortgage grows every year.
 The outstanding balance is typically only repaid on death or permanent move into long-term care.
 Importantly you remain the legal owner of the property and will benefit from any increase in the property value over time.

 One way of passing on wealth during your lifetime could be to release equity from your property and make gifts to your loved ones.
-In a recent case, we helped a gentleman use a lifetime mortgage to release and gift £3million to his children and grandchildren.
+In one case, we helped a gentleman use a lifetime mortgage to release and gift £3million to his children and grandchildren.
 His property was valued at £9million and therefore the potential inheritance tax bill saving here is over £1.2million, provided he lives for 7 years from the date at which the gift was made.

-Additionally, the fixed interest that accrues on the loan will be a debt on his estate and will reduce the value of his estate further for the purpose of inheritance tax.
+Additionally, the fixed interest that accrues on the loan will be a debt on the estate and will reduce the value of the estate further for the purpose of inheritance tax.
 It is worth noting that the amount of interest charged, along with potential fees linked to the arrangement of a Lifetime Mortgage can vary depending upon individual circumstances, therefore it is important to seek professional advice before entering into this type of arrangement.
 Also, there will in fact be an inheritance tax saving after 3 years from the money being gifted due to taper relief.

 If you die within 7 years of giving a gift and there's inheritance tax to pay, the amount of tax due depends on when you made the gift.
 Gifts given in the 3 years before your death over and above your nil rate inheritance tax band are taxed at 40%.
 Gifts given 3 to 7 years before your death over and above your nil rate inheritance tax band are taxed on a sliding scale known as 'taper relief'.